 In Lebanon, Jordan and Turkey, local communities, including refugees, have been identified as not only recipients of support but also as key providers of humanitarian and other material, spiritual and emotional forms of assistance, including through what the project’s Principal Investigator Prof. Elena Fiddian-Qasmiyeh has termed ‘refugee-refugee humanitarianism‘.
 This finding makes a critical contribution to our understanding of the roles that communities themselves play in local displacement-affected contexts.
 This finding is of significant importance for those working in humanitarian and development policy and practice, demonstrating the vital role of refugee-led and local community-led responses, and how they can be better supported, rather than unintentionally undermined, by different humanitarian and development-based interventions.
+You can read more about our findings in our Research Note: Understanding Local Responses to Displacement.

 Below Prof Alastair Ager shares key insights from the Refugee Hosts project relating to local responses to displacement, and the localisation of aid agenda.
 If subtitles are unavailable please access the video here.